weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 First, we will start by making queries to Weaviate to retrieve **Publication** objects that we imported earlier.

-> Weaviate's queries are built using GraphQL.
-If you're new, don't worry, we will take it step-by-step and build up from the basics.
-By the time you've seen a few examples, you will be familiar with the basic structure, and hopefully see why we use it :).
+> Note: Weaviate's queries are built using GraphQL.
+If this is new to you, don't worry.
+We will take it step-by-step and build up from the basics.
+Also, in many cases the GraphQL syntax is abstracted by the client.

 The function to use in retrieving objects from your Weaviate database is `Get`.
 If this looks familiar, that's because you have already used it!